Heather Stefanson: Criticism

-On Tuesday, October 18, 2022, concerns were raised when it was discovered that Stefanson had used an undisclosed secret email for government communication.
-In a freedom of information request, it was revealed that on February 11, Stefanson privately pleaded for help from the federal government amidst border blockades, asking for "immediate and effective" action and "national leadership that only you and the federal government can provide."
+On Tuesday, 18 October 2022, concerns were raised when it was discovered that Stefanson had used an undisclosed secret email for government communication.
+In a freedom of information request, it was revealed that on 11 February, Stefanson privately pleaded for help from the federal government amidst border blockades, asking for "immediate and effective" action and "national leadership that only you and the federal government can provide."
 A few days later, Stefanson would publicly claim that the situation was under control, and called on the government to refrain from using the Emergencies Act.

 In February 2023, Stefanson ended an online school that was launched in January 2021 to provide a remote learning option for grades K-8 during the height of the pandemic, the only K-8 remote learning option at the time.
 The Manitoba Remote Learning Support Center was ended as the provincial government stated that it was never intended to be a permanent fixture.
 Despite several phone calls and emails of concern over the closure, enrolment in the remote learning centre was shown to have decreased by 85% since its launch in 2021—serving a student population of 1,050 in the 2020/21 school year, to near 200 by 2023.

+In the 2023 election, her party opposed searching the Prairie Green Landfill for the remains of some of the victims of the 2022 Winnipeg serial killings; Stefanson later apologized for running ads highlighting her party's commitment to not search the landfill.
+The remains of Morgan Harris and Marcedes Myran were found on 26 February 2025, at the landfill.
+Harris and Myran were respectively identified by police on 7 March – 17 March 2025.